asp13-code/cimc-mgmt/README.md

 # CIMC-KVM
 ## Description
-cimc-mgmt is a python tool to connect to old flash-based Cisco UCS CIMC (Cisco Integrated Management Controller) KVM console.
+cimc-kvm is a python tool to connect to old flash-based Cisco UCS CIMC (Cisco Integrated Management Controller) KVM console.
 Since Flash has been phased out this is the only way to connect.

 ## Tested
 ### CIMC side: